-- This report was prepared to support a Planning Proposal request by Legacy Property to The Hills Shire Council (Council) to rezone land at Old Northern Road and Derriwong Road, Dural. - The site has an area of 12.879 hectares and comprises five existing lots. - The Planning Proposal request seeks to rezone the site from RU6 Rural Transition to R2 Low Density Residential and SP2 Infrastructure (Local Road), facilitating the delivery of 110 residential lots and a new local park.
+- Kingfisher Urban Ecology and Wetlands has been engaged by Legacy Property to undertake an Ecological Assessment to support a Planning Proposal request to The Hills Shire Council (the 'Council') to rezone land at 614-626 Old Northern Rd, Dural NSW 2158. - The site has an area of 12.88 hectares and comprises five existing lots. - The Planning Proposal request seeks to rezone the site from RU6 Rural Transition to R2 Low Density Residential and SP2 Infrastructure (Local Road), facilitating the delivery of 110 residential lots and a new local park.
 The proposal also seeks to amend the maximum height of buildings standard from 10 metres to 9 metres.
 The Planning Proposal request is accompanied by a site-specific development control plan and offer to enter into a Voluntary Planning Agreement to secure public benefits associated with the proposal. - The indicative subdivision layout submitted with the Planning Proposal request provides a mix of larger residential lots ranging from 600sqm to 3,400sqm.
 This will contribute additional housing supply, diversity, and choice in the local area, and support the viability of the Dural village centre. - Recommendations have been provided to reduce the likelihood of impact and mitigate impacts if the proposal is approved.